-l, , Nursing Student, contr Nursing Student, contract with
+l, , Nursing Student, cont , Nursing Student, contract with

 , Faculty Mentor, for hours of credit in

-NU 491 Directed Studies in Nursing, for the semester, on the topic of
+NU 491 Directed Studies in Nursing, for thesemester, on the topic of

-I understand that failure to meet parts or th
+I understand that failure to meet parts or the entire contract will result in fai

 determined by the faculty mentor.

 Course Objectives:

-1
+1 -

 2

 3

 Methods for meeting Objectives (with due dates):

-1
+1 -

 2

 3

-Methods for Evaluation of the Student Out tcomes:
+Methods for Evaluation of the Student Outcomes:

-1
+1 -

 2

-3 -
+3

 STUDENT SIGNATURE DATE

 FACULTY MENTOR SIGNATURE DATE

 Rev. 05/2015